mitmproxy/mitmproxy/clients/java/README.md

 ___
 This is the REST API for controlling the BrowserUp Proxy.
-The BrowserUp Proxy is a swiss army knife for automated testing.
-It allows traffic capture in HAR files and manipulation.
+The BrowserUp Proxy is a swiss army knife for automated testing that captures HTTP traffic in HAR files.
 It is also useful for Selenium/Cypress tests.
 ___